WebToolsCAE/dqs/README.md

 # **DQS – DO Query String**

 **DQS (DO Query String)** is a compact procedural scripting language for generating and modifying structured thought maps.
-It provides a minimal yet expressive format for automated map manipulation, supporting creation, editing, deletion, layout, and styling.
+It provides an expressive format for automated map manipulation, supporting creation, editing, deletion, layout, and styling.

 ## **Syntax Overview**